 Capital gain distributions.
-On line 7, report as long-term capital gain distributions: (a) a capital gain dividend, and (b) the REMIC's share of the undistributed capital gain from a mutual fund or other regulated investment company.
+On line 7, report the sum of capital gain distributions and the REMIC's share of the undistributed capital gain from a mutual fund or other regulated investment company.

 For details, see Pub.
 564, Mutual Fund Distributions.